Carrie Underwood Shows Off Cup Honoring One Of Her Most Iconic Songs In Instagram Share

 “Best.
 Thing.
 Ever.
 Umm, and you look beautiful Carrie Underwood,” remarked a third fan of the country music superstar.

-The Christian song was written by Hillary Lindsey, Gordie Sampson and Brett James It tells the story of a woman who survives a car crash, a miracle of divine intervention.
+The Christian song was written by Hillary Lindsey, Gordie Sampson, and Brett James.
+It tells the story of a woman who survives a car crash, a miracle of divine intervention.
 The story then ends with the woman revealing she will let her faith direct her life from that point on.